algoristic/blog-articles/README.md

 # blog-articles

-I'm currently builing up my blog.
+I'm currently building up my blog.
 In this repository I will [work on my articles](./inwork/) and [archive any finished work](./archive/).